State Law Guide · Updated January 2026

 Once you submit your request, the dealer or administrator has 46 days to respond.
 Failure to comply may result in 10% per month penalty for late refunds.

-A generic email gets ignored.
-A formal demand letter citing your state's exact statutes gets results.
+A formal demand letter citing your state's exact statutes is harder to ignore than a generic email.

 How It Works